 Any SAML features specified in referenced SAML documents that are optional are out of scope of this profile, unless explicitly specified by this profile.

 This profile does not handle requirements regarding algorithms and different versions of underlying security mechanisms.
 This information is distributed by the federation operator in other channels.

+TODO: Some words about eIDAS.

 Requirements Notation